KevinCL16/DSDBench/README.md

 Agents can be customized by modifying the `kwargs` dictionary within their configuration.
 Common parameters include:

-- `query`:  Default query text used by the agent.
-- `data_information`: Additional data context provided to the agent.

 ### ⚙️ Model Selection

 The `model_type` parameter in workflow steps specifies the LLM to be used for evaluation: